SorkinType/Briem-Handwriting/fontbakery/fontbakery-report.md

 	- Glyph name: uhorn	Contours detected: 2	Expected: 1

-	- Glyph name: uni01EA	Contours detected: 3	Expected: 2

-	- Glyph name: uni0228	Contours detected: 2	Expected: 1

-	- Glyph name: uni0229	Contours detected: 3	Expected: 2

-	- Glyph name: uni1E08	Contours detected: 3	Expected: 2
+	- Glyph name: uni018E	Contours detected: 1	Expected: 2

-	- And 48 more.
+	- And 59 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: contour-count]